souramay/Project_ONGC/ongc-ai-document-analyzer/README.md

 ### Search Functionality
 1. Load a document first
 2. Enter search terms in the "Smart Search" box
-3. Click "🔍 Search & Summarize" for AI-powered results
+3. Click "Search & Summarize" for AI-powered results
 4. Use "Clear" to reset search results

 ### Additional Features
-- **🔄 Refresh Data**: Scan for new documents in data_folder
+- **Refresh Data**: Scan for new documents in data_folder
 - **Clear/Reset**: Clear all displayed content
 - **Open in Word**: Open the current document in Microsoft Word
 - **Open Folder**: Open the document's folder in Windows Explorer
-- **ℹ️ App Info**: View application information
+- **App Info**: View application information
 - **Dark Mode**: Toggle between light and dark themes

 ## AI Features